AODocs-Dev/api-documentation/src/Guides/10-Key concepts/20-Basics of AODocs APIs.md

 * create (insert), change (patch), and remove (delete) documents, their properties, and their attachments
 * configure AODocs folders, roles, versions, and permissions

+---

+## When to use Drive APIs vs. AODocs APIs

+### Summary

+To manage **Drive file content** — before or after attaching to AODocs — you can only use **[Drive APIs](https://developers.google.com/drive/api/v3/)**.

+> ⭑   Note: You can use any available version of Google Drive APIs.

+To **attach Drive files to AODocs documents**, you have to use **both Drive and AODocs APIs** together.

+To manage **folders and permissions**, you have to use **either Drive or AODocs APIs**, depending on what account owns the resource.

+To manage and configure **AODocs documents**, you can only use **AODocs APIs**.

+### Elaboration

+The purpose of **Drive** APIs is to upload, read, alter, copy, and download **Drive** files and their content — use them to put into place and manage Drive files before and after attaching them to AODocs documents.

+To attach **Drive** files to **AODocs** documents, you have to use **both Drive and AODocs APIs** together because they need to work in tandem to connect the two worlds.

+Once attached, you can do most things you need with only AODocs APIs: you will still use Drive APIs to perform any tasks related to the content of the attachments like reading, copying, and downloading Drive files; but you will use **AODocs APIs exclusively** for all tasks related to the **AODocs documents** wrapped around the Drive files, such as managing and configuring AODocs metadata, roles, and workflows.

+Some of the concrete tasks you can perform with the AODocs APIs:

+* List libraries
+* List classes
+* Create a document of a specific class inside a specific library
+* Patch a document
+* Delete a document

+To **manage folders** and **edit permissions**, use **either Drive or AODocs APIs** depending on which storage account has ownership of the file: Drive APIs for TF; AODocs APIs for DMS and SF.

+> ⭑   Note: It is not a common use case, but some of the things you can do with the `documentId` API can also be done using the ```driveId``` API by using attachment IDs instead of document IDs.

+Read more in [HTTP status codes in AODocs APIs](https://drive.google.com/a/altirnao.com/open?id=10f3WLbxpce247fYG8qWKGIfzaUPtZjxh2l3tqeAWO6M) to determine the [type of issue](https://drive.google.com/a/altirnao.com/open?id=1AG_735FJv2x1EJSxchd3BQ1B-ZUVitUCsB8M3gITO4w) and how to resolve it.
+Familiarizing yourself with [Common error scenarios]([click](https://drive.google.com/a/altirnao.com/open?id=1QtpGtWHZb8BfOZ9Abp0vxD1l7ZyGSgZuvMS7YQ3XvJc)) can help, and if it's something else altogether, it might be time to dive into some [Troubleshooting]([click](https://drive.google.com/a/altirnao.com/open?id=1UQ1fU7jGUJRi7BneQcA0OwQZ7nBEStfTGb9u0E1YRh8)).

+---

 ## Interacting with APIs